 Are you planning a trip to Portugal and looking for what to do with one day in Lisbon?
-This post will give you all the information you need about visiting Lisbon with a limited amount of time and a list of all the top things to do.
+This post will give you all the information you need about visiting Lisbon in a limited amount of time and a list of all the top things to do.

 (Disclaimer: Some links in this post may be affiliate links, meaning if you click on the link and make a purchase, I receive a small commission.
 This is at no extra cost to you and you may even receive a small discount.
 See disclosure for more information.)